x-y-g/SarcEmotiq/README.md

    ```bash
    python train.py --data path/to/data --epochs 20 --batch_size 32 --model_path ./models/model.pth --patience 5 --lr 0.001
    ```
+   You can adjust the following parameters to your needs.

-   -- data: Path to the folder containing preprocessed embeddings.
+   - data: Path to the folder containing preprocessed embeddings.
-   -- epochs: Number of epochs for training (default is 20).
+   - epochs: Number of epochs for training (default is 20).
-   -- batch_size: Number of samples per batch (default is 32).
+   - batch_size: Number of samples per batch (default is 32).
-   -- model_path: Path to save the trained model.
+   - model_path: Path to save the trained model.
 Make sure to provide a full file name like ./models/model.pth.
-   -- patience: Number of epochs to wait for improvement before early stopping.
+   - patience: Number of epochs to wait for improvement before early stopping.
-   -- lr: Learning rate for the optimizer (default is 0.001).
+   - lr: Learning rate for the optimizer (default is 0.001).

-   (You can adjust epochs, batch_size, and lr to your needs.)

    The script will output training progress, including the loss on the training and validation sets.
 The best model will be saved at the specified model path.